-“Healthy cash flow is critical for any business, and all owners must keep an eye on cash," said Stacy Burrell, director of finance at Fracture.
-"Because assets are the business, cash obviously sits on top of the list of all assets, which are ordered by how easily they can be converted to cash.”
+“Healthy cash flow is critical for any business, and all owners must keep an eye on cash,” advised Stacy Burrell, vice president of finance at Consero Global.
+“Because assets are the business, cash obviously sits on top of the list of all assets, which are ordered by how easily they can be converted to cash.”

 A current asset can be converted into cash within one financial year or operating cycle.
 These assets are used to facilitate day-to-day operational expenses and investments.
-They include (but are not limited to) cash, market securities, accounts receivable and inventory.
+They include (but are not limited to):

-Current assets are typically expected to be liquidated within one year or cycle or converted into fixed assets.
+Current assets are typically expected to be liquidated within one year or operating cycle or converted into fixed assets.
 Fixed assets have a life of more than one year.
-They typically include property, equipment, vehicles and furniture.
-Fixed assets cannot be easily converted to cash in or meet short-term operational demands or expenses.
+They typically include property, equipment, vehicles, and furniture.
+Fixed assets cannot be easily converted to cash or meet short-term operational demands or expenses.

-Asset valuation is incredibly important for a corporation’s financial success, especially in the event of a company merger, loan application, audit or sale of the asset.
+Asset valuation is incredibly important for a corporation’s financial success, especially in the event of a company merger, loan application, audit or asset sale.

 Businesses should start by listing their assets on a balance sheet.
-[See our reviews of the best accounting software].
 From there, they can add up their assets and use the basic accounting formula to determine their net worth.
-Larger businesses’ assets need to be determined by a professional appraiser.
+A professional appraiser must determine larger businesses’ assets.

 Understanding how to properly value your business’s assets is critical to understanding its overall financial health.
-Using the methods above will help you ensure a more accurate valuation of your assets.
+Using the methods above will help you ensure a more accurate asset valuation.